mcdemarco/the-new-kitchen-cookbook/bread/advice.md

 Other fast shapes include naan and baguettes (more details below), and za'atar bread, a nice flatbread with za'atar (spice mix) and olive oil.

 The master recipe from the "healthy" sequel to _Artisan Bread in 5_ is a nice, heavy bread.
 You can find it here or online.
-I found some more recipes from the book (which I don't have) online at [King Arthur Flour](http://www.kingarthurflour.com/blog/2010/02/14/when-trends-collide-no-knead-meet-whole-grain/).
+I found some more recipes from the sequel (which I don't have) online at [King Arthur Flour](http://www.kingarthurflour.com/blog/2010/02/14/when-trends-collide-no-knead-meet-whole-grain/).

 This chapter also includes some non-bread things you may need for your bread.